 The 35 hours of education can also be used as 35 PDUs for CCR, but only after you become PMP certified.

 If you have already taken exam prep training, then you should not waste any more time – you should write the exam immediately.
 If you took the training a few years ago then it is beneficial to take the training again – you can read more about it in 6 reasons to do PMP Training again.

 If you have not taken any exam prep training, then you should take it immediately.
-After doing the training, set a specific time target and follow a schedule to get the certificate.
+After doing the training, set a specific time target and follow a schedule to get the PMP certificate.
 You can crack the exam within 4-8 weeks of attending the training.
-You can read about it in How much time is required for PMP preparation?.
+You can read more about it in How much time is required for PMP preparation?.

-Good luck to all PMP aspirants.
+Good luck to all the PMP aspirants.